cdapio/cdap/examples/README.rst

   to simplify storing complex data.

-Continuuity and Continuuity Reactor are trademarks of Continuuity, Inc.
+Continuuity and Continuuity Reactor are trademarks of Continuuity, Inc. All rights reserved.

 Copyright 2013-2014 Continuuity, Inc.